IIITLucknowSWEngg/CSAICSBTeam021/SRS.md

 - Personalized recommendations powered by AI

 ### 2.3 User Classes and Characteristics
-The Byju’s Clone application will support the following user roles:
+The Byju’s Competitor  application will support the following user roles:
 - **Students**: Individuals who use the platform to access educational content and track their learning progress.
 - **Educators**: Teachers or instructors who create and manage courses, quizzes, and live classes.
 - **Admins**: Users who oversee the entire system, manage courses, users, and monitor system performance.

 ### 2.4 Operating Environment
-The Byju’s Clone application will operate on Android and iOS mobile platforms as well as web browsers.
+The Byju’s Competitor  application will operate on Android and iOS mobile platforms as well as web browsers.
 The system will require an active internet connection for video streaming, live sessions, payment processing, and real-time updates.
 The backend will be hosted on cloud infrastructure (e.g., AWS, Google Cloud) to provide scalability and high availability.

 ### 2.5 Design and Implementation Constraints
 - The system must comply with data protection regulations, including **GDPR**.